ajgifford/keepwatching-client/README.md

 The Manage Account page is where users will go to manage their account, including creating/editing profiles, uploading account and profile pictures and viewing statistics about their account and profiles.<br>

 #### Manage Account
 When managing an account, the user sees their email (and whether it's been verified), their default profile, their active profile and the last time the active profile was updated.
 They will also see the profiles that exist for the account.
 They have the ability to upload an image for the account or profiles.
 Change the name of the account or any profiles.
 Set the active or default profile or delete a profile.
-And to view statistics for the account or any profile.
+And to view statistics for the account or any profile.<br>
 ![Manage Account Screenshot](images/manage_account.png)
 #### Manage Account - Upload Account Image
 ![Manage Account Screenshot Upload Account Image](images/manage_account_upload.png)